andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/R /README.md

 </td></tr> </table>

 + The table highlights noticeable variances in the duration of rides between casual and member users across various times of the day.
-+ Casual users exhibit significant variation in ride duration throughout the day, with the shortest rides averaging **13.85 minutes** in the early morning at **5 AM** and peaking at approximately **25.37 minutes** during midday at **11 AM**.
++ Casual users exhibit significant variation in ride duration throughout the day, with the shortest rides averaging in the early morning at **5 AM (13.85 minutes)** and peaking during the midday at **11 AM (25.37 minutes)**.
 This peak occurs between 10 AM and 2 PM.
 Despite a gradual decline afterward, ride lengths remain relatively high compared to those in the early morning hours.
-+ In contrast, member users maintain consistent average ride lengths throughout the day, ranging from about **10.21 minutes** at the lowest in the early morning at **5 AM** to **13.15 minutes** at the highest during evening rush hours at **5 PM**.
++ In contrast, member users maintain consistent average ride lengths throughout the day, the lowest in the early morning at **5 AM (10.21 minutes)** to the highest during evening rush hours at **5 PM (13.15 minutes)**.
 + Unlike casual users, members exhibit minimal fluctuations in ride duration, with generally shorter averages.
 Casual users tend to have longer durations compared to members, particularly evident during midday.

 #### Hourly Average Ride Distance (miles)